 In the interest of overall economy and maintainability, guardrail should be installed parallel to the edge of pavement (i.e., not flared).
-With new construction, guardrail should be offset 2 ft from the outside edge of roadway shoulder (See Construction Standard Drawings for typical guardrail installation).
+With new construction on shoulders less than 12 ft wide, guardrail shall be offset 2 ft from the outside edge of roadway shoulder (See Construction Standard Drawings for typical guardrail installation).
 See the Roadway Design Memorandum entitled "2-Foot Offset Distance to Roadside Barriers" on the Roadway Design website.
 Where embankment guardrail is used, the fill slope hinge point is to be set a minimum of 9 ft from the normal edge of shoulder.
 (See Figure 303.1)